Lutheran Air Fast Facts

 - Lutheran Air I flies out of Portland Municipal Airport in Jay County, Lutheran Air II out of Wabash Municipal Airport in Wabash County and Lutheran Air III out of Starke County in Knox.

-- The Lutheran Air fleet consists of rear-loading EC135 helicopters.
+- The Lutheran Air fleet consists of side-loading Airbus H130 helicopters.

 - The helicopters cover a radius of 150 miles from each base.